Aliases for ATF4 Gene

 GeneCards Summary for ATF4 Gene

 ATF4 (Activating Transcription Factor 4) is a Protein Coding gene.
-Diseases associated with ATF4 include coffin-lowry syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein C-terminus binding.
+Diseases associated with ATF4 include Coffin-Lowry Syndrome and Leukoencephalopathy With Vanishing White Matter.
+Among its related pathways are Apoptosis Modulation and Signaling and Pathways of neurodegeneration - multiple diseases.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is ATF5.